zareenrahman/Blood-Transcriptomics-PrecisionMedicine/README.md

 # Blood Transcriptomics for Precision Medicine

-This project applies transcriptomic analysis of human blood and brain metastasis samples to discover cell-type-specific expression signatures relevant to **inflammation**, **neurodegeneration**, and **digital phenotyping**.
-This explores how gene expression can inform **P4 medicine** (Predictive, Preventive, Personalized, and Participatory).
+This project explores transcriptomic data from blood and brain samples to examine cell-type-specific gene expression patterns relevant to **inflammation**, **neurodegeneration**, and **digital phenotyping**.
+The work focuses on exploratory analysis, clustering, and visualization to understand how molecular profiles can inform precision and preventive medicine research.

 ---